GENIVI/rvi_core/doc/rvi_security.md

    prove their identity.
-This packet has the public part of the device key encoded as a JSON Web Token (JWT - RFC7519) token signed by the private part of the root key.<br> The receiver can use its locally stored public key to validate that the received public device is signed by the private root key of a trusted certificate issuer.
+This packet has the public part of the device key encoded as a JSON Web Token (JWT - RFC7519) token signed by the private part of the root key.<br> The receiver can use its locally stored public root key to validate that the received public device is signed by the private root key of a trusted certificate issuer.

 2. **To prove ownership of certificates.**<br>